achmadardanip/investment-tracker-api/README.md

-# **API Pelacak Investasi**
+# **Investment Tracker API**

-Proyek ini adalah REST API sederhana yang dibangun dengan Django dan Django REST Framework untuk melacak investasi pengguna.
-Ini berfungsi sebagai tes penyaringan awal untuk menilai keterampilan dasar pengembangan backend.
-API ini memungkinkan pengguna yang terautentikasi untuk mengelola investasi mereka, melihat kinerja portofolio, dan mendapatkan wawasan tentang kebiasaan investasi mereka.
+This project is a simple REST API built with Django and Django REST Framework to track user investments.
+The API allows authenticated users to manage their investments, view their portfolio's performance, and gain insights into their investment habits.

-## **Struktur Proyek**
+## **Project Structure**

-investment-tracker/
+investment-tracker-api/
 ├── manage.py
 ├── requirements.txt
 ├── README.md